Frequently Asked Questions

 What is Percutaneous Nephrolithotomy?

-Percutaneous Nephrolithotomy is a surgical procedure which helps in removing the large kidney stones from the body.
+Percutaneous Nephrolithotomy is a surgical procedure that helps in removing the large kidney stones from the body.
 In this procedure, the kidney stones that cannot be passed out of the body are removed.
 Mostly, this procedure is performed if other methods are not possible or unsuccessful.
 It is recommended if the size of the kidney stones are larger than 0.8 inch or 2 centimeters in diameter and are irregular in shapes.

 What are the advantages of Percutaneous Nephrolithotomy?